BigBrotherBot/big-brother-bot/b3/docs/user_documentation/misc.rst

     :command:`!warn sam cuss` for giving a warning to a connected player named 'Samuel'

   .. note::
-     You can use the :ref:`find` command to show what players match a given name.
+     You can use the :ref:`find` command to show which connected players match a given name.

   .. note::
      If the player's name contains blank characters as in ``M I K E``, then you can use its name without the blanks: